ChapelR/poof/docs/README.md

 !> **Warning**: The generated PDF export will not include your `poof.config` passage, or any passages you've currently filtered out.
 The sort order you have set up will also influence the order of the passages in the PDF file.

 ?> Using the PDF exporter requires an Internet connection initially, though the library used will cache to your machine for future use, provided you use poof fairly frequently.
-If you have a connection and the exporter still doesn't work, wait a little while and trying again.
+If you have a connection and the exporter still doesn't work, wait a little while and try again.

 Exporting to PDF is useful if you want a printable copy of your story, or something very easy to share and send around, regardless of device.
 This is probably mostly useful for authors working with non-Twine-using editors.